garethdn/MovieDbAngular/README.md

 - [ ] Add instructions to get the app up and running
 - [ ] Add "you might also enjoy..." section to each movie with similar titles
 - [ ] Add search functionality
+- [ ] Add pagination to top of pages
+- [ ] Animate scroll to top on change of page